 Today all our options have run out and only an IMF loan can help us reduce the economic distress caused to Lebanese citizens.
 The IMF loan and the reforms which have to follow will also unlock other loan packages.

 So far IMF has shown positive interest.
 Lebanon is hoping for a $10 billion loan.
 This would help absorb the shock of the triple economic crisis that has befallen us.
 However, the IMF loan is not a panacea for all our woes.
 It is our responsibility to help our brothers and stave off the hunger among the most vulnerable populations.

 What Should We Expect Once the IMF Loan Comes through?

-I decided to look at certain other countries where the IMF has been running their programmes.
+I decided to look at other countries where the IMF has been running their programmes.
+Please note that the research below was compiled from different sources, most facts are from the IMF’s official website as well as other sources listed in the reference list.
+The purpose of this document is to look at different IMF scenarios – juxtaposed together – to come to an understanding about the factors that create a successful IMF experience.
 Before we go on to the successful IMF programmes, I would like to highlight the disastrous ones.
-Maybe there is something we can learn from the countries where IMF financial technicians have failed.
+Maybe there is something we can learn from the countries where IMF programmes have failed.

 An Economic Review of International Experiences with IMF Programmes

 Let's start with Argentina where Hating on the IMF is a national pastime.

 Recently, Argentina was in the news for defaulting on its $500 million interest payments to its creditors on May 23rd.
 It was compared to Lebanon which defaulted on Eurobonds payment in March.

 Note – Argentina, unlike Lebanon, has a lot of natural resources which gives the creditors confidence to keep on giving loans.
 So Lebanon cannot be compared vis à vis Argentina but we can only learn some lessons from the way in which they are restructuring their debt and negotiating with their creditors.